 Wally was also very good friends with the other “Wally”, Mayhew.
 Much correspondence has been found from Mayhew to West and it is obvious that friendly competitiveness took place with Wally West building a GER Claud (Mayhew’s territory) and Wally Mayhew building a GCR Fish engine.
 In later years it is a known fact that Alan Brackenborough was his painter of choice, painting for him the Claud, one of the GCR Fish engines, the NER A class, Sprotborough and the two Tennants.

-Having been asked by the family of Wally, to try to find buyers for most of his model locos, they are generally of such fabulous quality, so far it has not been a difficult task.
-All of Wally’s model locos on this site have been built using wheels turned from extremely good castings, probably by Alan Harris (AGH).
-The split axles and insulated spacers between the frames allow power to be collected, usually from the tender wheels, via sprung plungers mounted on the front face of the tender at drawbar level, connecting with contact faces on the back of the loco.
+Having been asked by the family of Wally, to try to find buyers for many of his model locos, they are generally of such fabulous quality, it has not been a difficult task.
+All of Wally’s model locos on this site have been built using wheels turned from good castings, older models probably by Miller, Swan and the later ones probably by Alan Harris (AGH).
+The split axles and insulated spacers between the frames allow power to be collected, usually from the tender wheels, via sprung plungers mounted on the front face of the tender at drawbar level.
+When the tender is coupled these make contact with insulated faces on the back of the loco. the power is then simply wired to the motor.
+These sprung plungers also double up as tender buffers……what a great idea that is?
 All brake blocks are made from non conductive material to eliminate shorting across the brake rigging.
 All loco driving and tender axles have sprung hornblocks.
 All of these models are in fully working condition.
-At least five are around 50 years old, proving that Wally built his model locomotives to last.
+At least five are over 50 years old, proving that Wally built his model locomotives to last.